linkedin/Hakawai/README.md

 - ``heightForCellForMentionsEntity:tableView:`` is how the plug-in asks your app for the height of the table view cell returned by the previous API method.

+### Positioning

+There are several positioning modes, all of which are described by the ``HKWMentionsChooserPositionMode`` enum.
+One of these modes must be passed in when the mentions plug-in is created.
+A comprehensive description of each mode can be found in the ``HKWMentionsPlugin.h`` header file.

+The ``EnclosedTop`` and ``EnclosedBottom`` modes automatically position the chooser UI completely within the text view, leaving a gap at the top or the bottom respectively for user input.

+The 'custom' modes allow the chooser view to be positioned arbitrarily relative to other UI elements on the current screen.
+The custom modes rely upon a block which you provide, called when the chooser view is first added to the view hierarchy.
+This block allows you to set up Auto Layout constraints as you see fit.
+In particular, call the ``setChooserTopLevelView:attachmentBlock:`` method before the chooser UI appears.
+The block takes one argument, which is a ``UIView`` representing the chooser view.

 ### Behavior

 A brief discussion of the state machine architecture and its implications follows.